wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-tagging-arm.md

 First, let's look at tagging through templates.
 [This template](https://github.com/Azure/azure-quickstart-templates/tree/master/101-tags-vm) places tags on the following resources: Compute (Virtual Machine), Storage (Storage Account), and Network (Public IP Address, Virtual Network, and Network Interface).

 Click the **Deploy to Azure** button from the [template link](https://github.com/Azure/azure-quickstart-templates/tree/master/101-tags-vm).
-This will navigate to the [Azure Preview Portal](https://manage.windowsazure.cn) where you can deploy this template.
+This will navigate to the [Azure Management Portal](https://manage.windowsazure.cn/) where you can deploy this template.

 ![Simple deployment with Tags](./media/virtual-machines-tagging-arm/deploy-to-azure-tags.png)